documentnode/documentnode.io/release-notes/relnotes-1.4.0.md

 From this version, we can generate Epub files from one or more documents in Document Node easily.

-A document can be saved as an Epub file directly.
+A document can be saved as an EPUB file directly.
 In the "Save Document As" dialogue, select the "EPUB" tab, fill in the details of the EPUB file, and click "Save".

 ![screen-save-as-epub](screen-save-as-epub.png)